Diabetic Retinopathy Treatment in Iran: All you need to know

 Anyone with type 1 diabetes or type 2 diabetes is potentially at risk of developing diabetic retinopathy.
 However, people with certain health conditions are at a greater risk than others.
 These conditions include:

-- Being a diabetic patient for a long time
+- Being a diabetic patient for a long period of time

 - Having a persistent high blood sugar (blood glucose) level